DevOps: What is why the method is so important?

 Automation is one of the things DevOps is best known for.

-Through automation, it is possible to reduce costs, allowing you to take advantage of increasingly smaller workloads.
+Through automation, it is possible to reduce costs, and this allows you to take advantage of increasingly smaller workloads.

-Smaller batches of work are easier to understand, commit, test, and review, as well as know when they are completed.
-These smaller batch sizes also contain less variation and risk, making deployment troubleshooting and recovery easier, especially when something goes wrong.
+Smaller batches of work are easier to understand, commit to, test, review and know when they are completed.
+These smaller batch sizes also contain less variation and risk, making deployment easier and, if something goes wrong, troubleshooting and recovery.

-When automation is combined with a solid agile mindset, it is possible to obtain resource development very close to the flow of each step, providing value to customers quickly and continuously.
+When automation is combined with a solid agile practice, it is possible to obtain resource development very close to the flow of one piece, providing value to customers quickly and continuously.

-Traditionally, DevOps is understood as a way to break down the barriers between development and operations teams.
+More traditionally, DevOps is understood as a way to break down the walls of confusion between development and operations teams.

 In this model, development teams create resources, while operations teams keep the system stable and running smoothly.

-Normally, friction occurs because development resources introduce changes to the system, increasing the risk of an outage, for which the operations team does not feel responsible – but ends up dealing with it anyway.
-DevOps isn’t just trying to bring people together, it’s more of an attempt to make frequent changes safely in a complex environment.
+Traditionally, friction occurs because development resources introduce changes to the system, increasing the risk of an outage, for which the operations team does not feel responsible – but needs to deal with it anyway.
+DevOps isn’t just trying to bring people together, it’s more of an attempt to make more frequent changes safely in a complex environment.

 Benefits of DevOps for your business

-Below are some the advantages that your company will realize when implementing a DevOps strategy.
+Check out, below, what advantages your company will realize when implementing a DevOps strategy.

 DevOps shortens the development cycle